clojurewerkz/monger.docs/articles/guides.md

 This guide covers:

- * Using Map/Reduce with Monger
+ * Using Map/Reduce with Clojure
  * Storing and loading JavaScript functions from classpath